 While some of us can be asleep within minutes, others can spend night after night struggling to doze off.
-To mark World Sleep Day (March 19th), we’re sharing some top tips on how to get that all-important rest our bodies and minds need.
+To help better your nights sleep, we’re sharing some top tips on how to get that all-important rest our bodies and minds need.

 Quality sleep is when you have the amount of sleep recommended for your age, which is between 7 and 9 hours for an adult.
 And, while all four stages of the sleep cycle are important, to feel the most rested and rejuvenated, we need between 1 and 2 hours of deep sleep during each 7-to-9-hour period.
 So, you may be getting the recommended amount of sleep, but still not enough deep sleep to feel your best the next day.

 Other common sleep complaints include frequent awakenings during the night and difficulty falling asleep due to environmental (noises) or mental load (stress, anxiety, worry).
 Heck, some people can’t fall asleep because they’re thinking too much about getting to sleep!

 Mental load can be a huge cause of sleeping issues, with the stress of the day and the to-do list of tomorrow weighing heavily on many tired minds.
 Add into the mix the pandemic, it’s no surprise that many of us are struggling to achieve quality sleep.

 So, what can we do to help ourselves get a more peaceful slumber?